senzing-garage/senzing-api-server/README.md

    --http-port <port-number>
         Also -httpPort.
 Sets the port for HTTP communication.
 If not specified, then the default port (2080) is used.
         Specify 0 for a randomly selected available port number.
+This option cannot be specified if SSL client authentication is configured.
         --> VIA ENVIRONMENT: SENZING_API_SERVER_PORT

    --bind-addr <ip-address|loopback|all>